-If you love the idea of setting your own hours, making your own rules, and developing your own products, entrepreneurship might fit your personality well.
-In fact, you might already consider yourself an entrepreneur if you’ve used your skills to create a business that supports you and your family.
+If you love the idea of setting your own hours and developing your own products to make money teaching online, entrepreneurship might fit your personality well.

-When you teach online courses, you become an entrepreneur—whether for the first or the umpteenth time, depending on your background.
-You get to decide how much you charge for your courses, what material you include, and when to release your courses.
+Make no mistake: when you learn how to teach online classes and earn money, you become an entrepreneur.
+You get to decide how much you charge for your courses, what material you include, and when to release your material.

 With this freedom comes tremendous opportunities to earn money.
 You might spend weeks or even months building a solid online course, but you can sell it over and over again without having to perform any more work, other than responding to your customers and helping them through the material.